ShubhayuMallick1997/PYSPARK-CODES-/RDDs (Resilient Distributed Datasets).md

 This creates an RDD from a Python list using the `SparkContext.parallelize()` method.

-* The data is automatically distributed across the Spark cluster.
-* You can optionally specify the number of partitions:
+You can also manually set the number of partitions (slices):

 ```python
 rdd = sc.parallelize(data, numSlices=3)